mazerty/mazerty.github.io/nerevarine.md

 I fought them, only to get clubbed and knocked out.
 When I came to, I was in the hold of some ship, together with a Dunmer called Jiub who told me we just reached Morrowind.
 I can't believe I was unconscious the whole trip!

+Anyway, nothing made sense.
+We docked at some swampy town called Seyda Neen, where an Imperial official told me I had been pardoned by the Emperor himself.
+Then some big shot knight gave me a fair amount of coins and ordered me to report to someone else, but didn't know exactly where I could find him.
+Now I'm at the local tavern, raising my glass to the efficiency of the Imperial administration.